 The opposite is also true – “law is code” – as I learned in 1990.
 I had moved from London to New York.
-In London in the 1980s few deals had lawyers in the negotiation for many reasons (a clubby small world where everybody knew everybody was one reason).
+In London in the 1980s few deals had lawyers in the negotiation for many reasons (including that it was a clubby small world where everybody knew everybody).
 In New York, the customer negotiation team often had lots of lawyers and a more adversarial approach.
 Being a startup, I had limited legal budget.
 So I asked advice from a friend who was both a techie and a great negotiator.
 He advised me to look at contracts like a computer program:

 - components that interact with each other (aka dependencies in code speak).
 You can read a clause standalone and that is simple enough.
 What is complex is seeing how a clause interacts with other clauses in the contract.

 - a language that was hard to understand but which was very precise.
-Words might have to be “parsed” by another lawyer or judge much later and ambiguity was the enemy.
+Words might have to be “parsed” by another lawyer or judge much later; ambiguity was the enemy.

 That insight led to some very practical techniques to keep legal expenses within budget: